 Have you ever wandered into a business for a meeting and had trouble finding which room you were supposed to be in?
 Take that feeling you had and multiply it by 1,000 and you'll get a glimpse of what someone with a disability would feel in a similar situation.
-The Americans with Disabilities Act [ADA] requires businesses to have signage that meet very specific specifications so that people with disabilities have equal opportunities.
-At Pinnacle Custom Signs, we can not only create a customized sign with your branding on it that meets today's ADA requirements, but we can do it at a fair and highly competitive price.

 When you order your signs from Pinnacle Custom Signs, we can create attractive business sign designs that will fit in with your organization's décor, yet meet the ADA sign requirements as well.
 Perfect for offices, schools, and even churches, customized interior signs made by a certified producer can help you look good and be compliant too!

 Which wayfinding signs need to be compliant?

 Not all signs need to follow the ADA Design Guidelines.
 Building Addresses, Directories, Parking Signs and Temporary Signs are all examples of signs that are not required to be ADA compliant.
 However, all rooms, whether they have numbers or names, are required to follow the appropriate guidelines set forth by the ADA.

 Rooms or areas that are not likely to change functions over time, should be identified by a name, rather than a number.
 This would be appropriate for rooms like restrooms, kitchens, elevators, etc. These types of rooms are REQUIRED to have ADA Compliant compliant signs identifying them.